taxjarsam/taxjar-developers/source/integrations/testing.md

 * Passing the correct data to SmartCalcs in the API request
 * Returning the correct data from SmartCalcs using the API response

-In this guide, we'll provide some high-level guidelines on how to test your integration effectively and a list of common testing scenarios.
+In this guide, we'll provide some high-level guidelines on how to test your integration effectively and a checklist of common testing scenarios.

 ---